zetalab/jquery-karussell/README.md

 #jQuery Karussell

 Karussell is just another carousel plugin for jQuery.
-Contrary to other plugins it offers a continuous carousel playback without skipping back to the first frame.
+Contrary to other plugins it offers continuous carousel playback without skipping back to the first frame.

 ##Features
 * jQuery plugin for carousel without skipping back to start